 Mary Massery has developed all of the courses that she teaches.
-She is currently developing faculty to be primary instructors for her core course: “IF YOU CAN’T BREATHE, YOU CAN’T FUNCTION.”
+She continues to develop faculty to be primary instructors for her core course: “IF YOU CAN’T BREATHE, YOU CAN’T FUNCTION.”

 Nechama Karman, PT, MS, PCS